M-Kruse/GitRecycle/README.md

 ## How to start worker

-From the root project directory, run
+From the root project directory, run the worker and the beat

-`celery -A GitRecycle worker -l info`
+`celery -A GitRecycle worker -l debug -B`

+Currently the beat is scheduled like this

+	* New repos are scheduled every minutes
+	* Repo visibility is scheduled every second

-Then you can POST repo info to the API or use the admin console to manually add and test
+You can also POST repo info to the API or use the admin console to manually add and test